JT8D-17/X-Plane-LevelUp-737NG-Descent-Tables/README.md

 ## Introduction

-This repository provides a do-it-yourself patch kit that adds individual VNAV descent tables to the [LevelUp 737NG (v2)](https://forum.thresholdx.net/files/file/4108-737ng-series-for-x-plane-12/).
-Any LevelUp release for X-Plane 11 is not supported at all.
+This repository provides a do-it-yourself patch kit that adds individual VNAV descent tables to the [LevelUp 737NG (v2)](https://forum.thresholdx.net/files/file/4108-737ng-series-for-x-plane-12/) for X-Plane 12.
+Any LevelUp 737 release for X-Plane 11 is not supported at all.

 &nbsp;